It’s a form of “personality hacking” that will give introverts more energy and sanity.

 1. Curate your circle.

-With that, I teach my introverted clients to draw layers of circles like onions, where you list who’s in your inner, center, and outer circles (and you can have more layers if you prefer!).
+With that in mind, I teach my introverted clients to draw layers of circles like onions, where you list who’s in your inner, center, and outer circles (and you can have more layers if you prefer!).
 The people in your inner circles are the ones you’re likeliest to say yes to during the weekends.
 For all other times, people in your outer and middle circles are those you’ll also say yes to.

 Feel overwhelmed “sorting out” your circle?
 First, decide what kind of people they are: healthy, ambivalent, or toxic.
 The healthy relationships are the only ones worth keeping, especially for introverts who have limited emotional energy for keeping up with people.
 And you’ll still have to decide how close the healthy people are to you, meaning which circle they exist in.
 My friend and fellow psychologist Dr. Jonathan Marshall suggests these questions for deciding who to let into your inner circle: